Dr Giedre Jokubauskaite

 Giedre joined the School of Law at the University of Glasgow in September 2018.
 Prior to this, she was a Post-Doctoral Research Associate on the AHRC-funded project 'Constructing Authority in International Law' at Durham Law School.
 She completed her PhD at the University of Edinburgh in 2016.
 Before joining academia in the UK, she worked as a civil society advocate in Lithuania, Ukraine, Cameroon and Germany.

+In 2018 Giedre was a Visiting Research Fellow at the University of Rosario (Botoga, Colombia), and a visiting Teaching Fellow at the University of KIMEP (Almaty, Kazakhstan).
 Her monograph ‘Law and accountability towards people affected by development projects’ will be published by Cambridge University Press in 2020.
 Her current research focuses on the link between bottom-up resistance, international law and sustainable development.

 Economic and Social Sciences Research Council (ESRC) Impact Acceleration Scheme (2017) – grant to support the dissemination of my doctoral research findings, 1000 GBP